 - A SAAS solution that integrates with Easy Digital Downloads, but costs $49-149 per month and has fewer than 20 EDD users.
 It also has more features than we need.
 (For example, it comes with complete reporting on EU VAT sales, which most people don’t need because you can easily get the same information by exporting from EDD and/or an accounting system such as Xero.)
 You’re tied in long-term because your tax evidence is stored on their servers and legally must be stored for 10 years.
 The total cost works out at $5,880-$17,880 per decade!

 As a WordPress plugin company, we were perfectly placed to develop a better – and cheaper – solution.
-We got to work, and started building our Easy Digital Downloads EU VAT plugin, which is launching soon.
+We got to work, and built our Easy Digital Downloads EU VAT plugin.
 As well as using it on our own Easy Digital Downloads store, we’re releasing it to the public to help other EDD users to meet their EU VAT requirements.